snowplow-archive/snowplow.github.com/_posts/2014-06-xx-snowplow-python-tracker-0.4.0-released.md

 {% endhighlight %}

-This example shows a page view event with two custom contexts attached: one describing the page and another describing the user.
+The above example shows a page view event with two custom contexts attached: one describing the page and another describing the user.

 As part of this change we have also removed type hint suffices from unstructured events and custom contexts.
 Now that JSON schemas are responsible for type checking, there is no need to include types a a part of field names.